santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs-%2D-Azure-Stream-Analytics-(ASA)/No-Output-Troubleshooting.md

 **TSG**
 1. Review ASA Trace Event Jarvis logs for errors related to performance or configuration.
 2. Review ASA Job Signals graph for latency on output.
-3. Review CosmosDB App Lens for Throttling and Latency.
+3. Review CosmosDB ASC for Insights, Throttling and Latency.
 4. Is the ASA job utilizing partitioning?
 **Example Problem.**
 Cosmos DB Output contains multiple rows and just one row per partition key.
 If the output latency is higher than expected, consider choosing a partition key that contains at least several hundred records per partition key.
 For best performance, consider choosing the same partition key column for input and output.